husein-loubani/husein-loubani.github.io/content/_index.md

           location: Beirut, Lebanon - Hybrid
           date_start: '2021-01-01'
           date_end: '2021-03-01'
-          description: During my internship at CPPR.bl3arabi, I contributed to the development of web and mobile applications, enhancing my technical skills and project experience:​
+          description:|2- During my internship at CPPR.bl3arabi, I contributed to the development of web and mobile applications, enhancing my technical skills and project experience:​
           – Developed responsive web interfaces using HTML, CSS, and JavaScript, ensuring cross-browser compatibility and user-friendly design.
           – Built dynamic single-page applications with React and Angular, improving user engagement and performance.
           – Assisted in the development of mobile applications for both iOS and Android platforms, utilizing platform-specific technologies.